pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 ### Pulumi ESC

-The first step is to create a new environment in the [Pulumi Console](https://app.pulumi.com/).
+To configure OIDC for Pulumi ESC, create a new environment in the [Pulumi Console](https://app.pulumi.com/).
 Make sure that you have the correct organization selected in the left-hand navigation menu.
 Then:

 1. Click the **Environments** link.
 2. Click the **Create environment** button.
 3. Provide a name for your environment.
     * This should be the same as the name provided in the subject claim of your federated credentials.
 4. Click the  **Create environment** button.
+  {{< video title="Creating a new Pulumi ESC environment" src="./create-new-environment.mp4" autoplay="true" loop="true" >}}
 5. You will be presented with a split-pane editor view.
 Delete the default placeholder content in the editor and replace it with the following code:

     ```yaml